semaphoreP/codeastro/Day3/exampledoc/README.md

  ```

-# Activity
+# Activity: Building Sphinx Documentation For Your Repository
 1. Document at least one function in your package with a docstring.
 2. Set up sphinx documentation for your project repo and build the doc
 page for your function(s).
 Make sure it builds correctly!
+    * Hint: to begin, make a `docs` directory in your repo, just like
+      step 4 in the example above.
 3. (If time) Trade with another group and try to use one of their functions/classes/methods that they have documented using their sphinx documentation.